wbrous/krypton/README.md

 </div>

 ## About
-<u>Krypton</u> is a Discord Bot that can be used by educational institutions revolving alround Discord to fulfill their purpose.
+<u>Krypton</u> is a Discord Bot that can be used by educational institutions revolving around Discord to fulfill their purpose.

 ## Features
 1. Creating classes within channel.